 5) Italians go on strike.
 A lot.

-Travelling through the beautiful Tuscany countryside?
+Travelling through an Italian city like Milan, or the beautiful Tuscany countryside?
 You might be wise to come up with a Plan B if you have a full itinerary booked, because Italians are infamous for randomly going on strike.

 Shortly before I arrived in Rome, cab drivers decided to strike for a day making it pretty tough for anyone to get to the airport.
 I also know a group who encountered a similar problem when all of the trains got shut down, and they had to find a way to travel to Rome from Venice in one day.
 They ended up paying a premium to rent a car, and had quite the time navigating the winding countryside.